Quantum steering with vector vortex photon states with the detection loophole closed: Results

 We first summarize the key elements of our test, namely the encoding method for the transmitted qubit, the quantum steering test and the technology that enabled it.
 Our logical vector vortex qubit is encoded with the zero total angular momentum basis states

 Here $\ket{L}$ and $\ket{R}$ denote left- and right-circular polarization states, and $\ket{l=\pm1}$ denote states with $\pm\hbar$ of OAM per photon.

 Quantum steering is a type of nonlocal correlation that is strictly weaker than Bell nonlocality, but stronger than entanglement~\cite{wiseman07}.
 Unlike Bell nonlocality, steering is an asymmetric protocol~\cite{tischler18p}.
 One of the parties, Alice, is trusted: her measurement process is described by quantum mechanics and her measurement outcomes are accurate and are honestly communicated.
 This assumption allows performing correlation tests that are more resilient to noise~\cite{saunders10} and loss~\cite{bennet12} in the untrusted channel.
 Steering is obviously interesting for protocols where one party is in a secure location (e.g.\ at home base) while another (e.g.\ in the field) may be more susceptible to the action of an adversary.
 (However, by replacing classical with quantum instructions, the need for trust in one party can be significantly reduced~\cite{kocsis15}.)
+These include one-side device-independent quantum key distribution~\cite{branciard12} and randomness certification~\cite{passaro15} protocols, and any other application of quantum nonlocality to e.g. device independence where one of the parties may be considered trusted because of their secure location~\cite{rev_cavalcanti16,rev_uola20}.
 Besides polarization qubits, quantum steering has been demonstrated with high-dimensional~\cite{zeng18,dabrowski18, designolle20} and single-photon path-entangled~\cite{guerreiro16} quantum states, although a loophole-free demonstration of high-dimensional steering remains a challenge.

 In our test, we used the loss-tolerant steering inequality introduced in Ref.~[\onlinecite{bennet12}].
 In this protocol, upon receiving one of the particles, Alice chooses a particular measurement setting $k$ from a predetermined set of $n$ measurements to perform on the particle and announces the same measurement setting to Bob.
 She then performs her measurement $\hat{\sigma}^A_k$ and compares the outcome with the result $B_k$, which she obtained from Bob.
 The process is repeated to accumulate statistics, and quantum steering is verified if the observed correlations